 …by Jonas E. Alexis

-For the past seven months or so, writers at Veterans Today have meticulously argued that Erdogan has been supporting terrorist groups such as ISIS.
+For the past seven months or so, writers at VT have meticulously argued that Erdogan has been supporting terrorist groups such as ISIS.
 In fact, Erdogan’s family and ISIS are basically two sides of the same coin.

 In addition, VT has been saying that Vladimir Putin caught this man with his pants down.
 Putin has convincingly exposed Erdogan as a terrorist who has made a political or diabolical pact with ISIS.
 This is one reason why Erdogan has been acting weird lately.
 It has been reported that “Turkey broke aviation treaty in blocking Russian plane.”